seans3/k8s-ai/vllm-gpu/hpa/README.md

 you already have the vLLM AI inference server running from this [exercise](../README.md), in the parent directory.

+## I. Verify vLLM AI Inference Server Metrics

-## I. Collect Metrics into Managed Prometheus
+## II.
+Collect Metrics into Managed Prometheus

 The first step is ensure the necessary metrics are being collected.
 We use either a `ClusterPodMonitoring` or `PodMonitoring` (namespaced)